katehu/katehu.github.io/proxies.md

 # Intelligent Use of Auxiliary Information

 Auxiliary information includes any variable collected for a studied population that isn’t the main interest of analysis.
 For example, a proxy of an expensive-to-obtain variable of interest is one type of auxiliary information.
 Instrumental variables and negative control variables can also be considered as auxiliary information.
-This auxiliary information are often abundant from many data sources, such as remote sensing images, electronic health records, census data, and a baseline survey in a cohort study.
-This enormous amount of inexpensive but relevant information from additional data sources is often ignored in data analysis, missing the opportuntiy to improve the quailty of a qualitative study.
+This auxiliary information is often abundant from many data sources, such as remote sensing images, electronic health records, census data, and a baseline survey in a cohort study.
+Unfortunetly, researchers often ignore this enormous amount of inexpensive but relevant information  in data analysis, missing the opportuntiy to improve the quailty of a study with almost no cost.
 My interest is to develop tools to help people harness the full potential of this easy-to-obtain and often free information.

 Currently,I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.
 I focus on recovering the causal estimand for continuous exposure and outcomes, which is often the case for environmental studies and less studied. <br/>